 A bonus to staying in Nice is the relative ease of getting to and from the Principality of Monaco.
-From our hotel it was a short walk to Port Lympia where we boarded a local bus to Monaco (number 100).
-For €1.50 you can enjoy a stunning ride 45 minute ride along the coast, passing through several villages before arriving in one of the grandest places on earth, the Principality of Monaco.
+From our hotel, it was a short walk to Port Lympia where we boarded a local bus to Monaco (number 100).
+For €1.50 you can enjoy a stunning ride 45-minute ride along the coast, passing through several villages before arriving in one of the grandest places on earth, the Principality of Monaco.

 We disembarked near the Casino de Monte Carlo to check out the array of luxury cars parked outside before heading into the ornate casino.
 The casino is unlike any other casino I have been to.
-Due to the fact that there is a fee of €10 to simply enter the casino floor and a strict dress code is enforced- so make sure you dress appropriately (i.e. no flip flops, t-shirts, etc.) and bring your passport as it’s required to enter the casino.
+Due to the fact that there is a fee of €10 to simply enter the casino floor and a strict dress code is enforced- so make sure you dress appropriately (i.e. no flip-flops, t-shirts, etc.) and bring your passport as it’s required to enter the casino.

 After checking out the small casino and having a drink we then walked down the hill (ten minutes) to the famous harbor, filled with yachts.
 We had dinner at a harbor-side brewery called Brasserie de Monaco, Monaco’s only brewery, and soaked up the view as the sun set over Monaco’s harbor.
 To get back to Nice we took the train, which runs later than the bus.
-It's a bit of a hike to the Nice train station from the harbor, so be prepared or take a taxi.
-The train costs more than the bus (€ 3-4 depending on which train you get), but took only 15 minutes.
+It’s a bit of a hike to the Nice train station from the harbor, so be prepared or take a taxi.
+The train costs more than the bus (€ 3-4 depending on which train you get) but took only 15 minutes.

 Where to Eat and Drink in Nice

-When we checked in on second visit to Nice, it was already 10:00 p.m. and luckily, right across the street from our hotel was a large square with a few restaurants that were still open.
+When we checked in on our second visit to Nice, it was already 10:00 p.m. and luckily, right across the street from our hotel was a large square with a few restaurants that were still open.
 We chose a quaint little restaurant on the corner, called Le Hussard.
 We ordered a bottle of white wine and I ate a curry inspired moules frites (mussels and fries), which were delicious.
 We celebrated our last night of the trip with a calvados, an apple brandy from Lower Normandy, France, before retiring to bed after our long journey, which began over 12 hours earlier in Bonifacio, Corsica.

 The next day our flight back to Istanbul wasn’t until the early evening so we had time to enjoy the rooftop pool, return to our favorite cafes in Vieille Ville like Antonia Caffe in Place Rossetti, and pick up some souvenirs.
 We had such an amazing time in Nice I would certainly consider returning in the future.